Carbon Recycling International: CirclEnergy

+FReSMe

+CRI was awarded an 11 million EUR grant to implement CRI’s ETL technology in the Swerea MEFOS facility in Luleå, Sweden.
+The project ran from 2019-2020 and adapted the system module used in the previous MefCO2 project to convert residual blast furnace gases from steel manufacturing into methanol.

+This project demonstrated the versatility of CRI’s ETL technology by utilizing CO2 and hydrogen recovered from diverse waste streams.
+The low-carbon methanol, produced periodically in 2020, was utilized by Stena, a Swedish ferry operator and consortium partner that operated the world's first methanol-fueled passenger ferry, the Stena Germanica.

+Gamer

+The GAMER project received funding of 3 million EUR with the aim of advancing high-temperature electrolysis technology.
+CRI was part of the consortium that worked on developing a new type of high-efficiency electrolyser with a novel solid electrolyte.

+The project aimed to overcome challenges with electrolysis technologies, including instability and thermal stress.
+The Proton Ceramic Electrolyser was designed to be thermally coupled with waste heat sources in industrial plants, enabling the system to achieve significantly higher combined electrical and heat efficiency.
+The project was successfully completed in 2022.

 Legislation

 The European Union's renewable energy directive recognizes renewable methanol as a renewable transport fuel from non-biological sources, which means that it can be used as an advanced renewable transport fuel under the EU's renewable fuel blending mandates.

 Impact

 Carbon dioxide is a major cause of global warming.
 By removing carbon dioxide from industrial emissions and increasing the availability of energy derived from electricity or low-carbon intensity hydrogen, CRI's process helps to mitigate climate change.
 Renewable methanol burns cleanly as a fuel and substituting renewable methanol for gasoline and diesel fuels reduces urban emissions of particulate matter, sulphur oxides (SOx) and nitrous oxides (NOx).